20th Guards Combined Arms Army: Cold War

 It was initially part of the Central Group of Forces, but in 1947 was moved to eastern Germany.
 In the first days of the Soviet occupation of eastern Germany, it had its headquarters at Eberswalde and consisted of the 5th and 6th Guards Mechanised Corps and the 10th Guards Tank Corps.

 From 1946 to 1957 the Army was named 4th Guards Mechanised Army.
 It was renamed 20th Guards Army in 1960, and served for many years as part of the Group of Soviet Forces in Germany.
 It took part in the Soviet invasion of Czechoslovakia in 1968.
 In 1982 the 14th Guards Motor Rifle Division became the 32nd Guards Tank Division, and two motor rifle regiments became tank regiments.
 In 1985 the former 6th Guards Motor Rifle Division became the 90th Guards Tank Division.
-In the late 1980s it controlled the 25th Tank Division (HQ Vogelsang, disbanded 1989), 32nd Guards Tank Division (HQ Juterbog, disbanded 1989), 90th Guards Tank Division (HQ Bernau, withdrawn to Chernorech'e in the Volga Military District, early 1990s), the 35th Motor Rifle Division (HQ Krampnitz, withdrawn to Chebarkul and disbanded, December 1991-April 1992), the 6th Guards Separate Motor Rifle Brigade at Berlin-Karlshorst (withdrawn to Kursk) and many combat support and service support units, including the 387th Guards Artillery Brigade, 27th and 464th Rocket Brigades, a SAM brigade, an engineer-sapper brigade, and two helicopter regiments.
+In the late 1980s it controlled the 25th Tank Division (HQ Vogelsang, disbanded 1989), 32nd Guards Tank Division (HQ Jüterbog, disbanded 1989), 90th Guards Tank Division (HQ Bernau, withdrawn to Chernorech'e in the Volga Military District, early 1990s), the 35th Motor Rifle Division (HQ Krampnitz, withdrawn to Chebarkul and disbanded, December 1991 – April 1992), the 6th Guards Separate Motor Rifle Brigade at Berlin-Karlshorst (withdrawn to Kursk) and many combat support and service support units, including the 387th Guards Artillery Brigade, 27th and 464th Rocket Brigades, a SAM brigade, an engineer-sapper brigade, and two helicopter regiments.
 After the fall of the Soviet Union 20th Guards Army was withdrawn to Voronezh in the Moscow Military District.

 Post Cold War

-In June 2006 elements of the Army took part in the "Shield of Union" joint Russian-Belorussian exercises.(Warfare.ru) From 2009 to 2014 the 6th Separate Czestochowa Tank Brigade at Mulino was part of the army.
+In June 2006 elements of the Army took part in the "Shield of Union" joint Russian–Belarusian exercises.
+From 2009 to 2014 the 6th Separate Czestochowa Tank Brigade at Mulino was part of the army.
 In 2014 it transferred to the 1st Guards Tank Army.
 In mid-August 2016, Major General Yevgeny Nikiforov became the army commander.
 68th Army Corps commander Major General Alexander Peryazev took command in February 2017 as Nikiforov transferred to the 58th Army.